-- This change applies to SMSF trustees who registered to use SMSFDataFlow directly via the Class Super website.
+- This change happened back in early 2020 and only applies to SMSF trustees who registered to use SMSFDataFlow directly via the Class Super website.

 - This change does not apply to SMSFs where your adviser, accountant or SMSF administrator has provided you with the smsfdataflow electronic service address (ESA) to give to your employer or payroll office.

-- This change does not impact clients of Superfund Partners as we utilise Class as our SMSF administration platform.
+- This change does not impact clients of Grow as we utilise Class as our SMSF administration platform.

 - Class operates SMSFDataFlow so from 1 March 2020 only SMSFs administered on the Class platform will be eligible to receive contribution information using the SMSFDataFlow electronic service address.